-This year the City awarded CPA funds for North Shore CDC's proposed project at 15-17 Harbor Street for 17 single room occupancy units for which 7 units will be set aside for formally-homeless, low-income youth aging out of the foster care system.
+In FY15, the City awarded CPA funds for North Shore CDC's proposed project at 15-17 Harbor Street for 27 single room occupancy units for which 17 units will be set aside for formally-homeless, low-income youth aging out of the foster care system.
 They are still working on obtaining funding for this \$5 million+ project, but Salem has awarded \$100,000 in CPA funds and \$50,000 from HOME funds.

-Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again
+Helping homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitating access for homeless individuals and families to affordable housing units, and preventing individuals and families who were recently homeless from becoming homeless again with this tenant based rental assistance.